-This is the 5th installment of my 9-week series on Life After Fire.
+This is the 5th installment of my 9-part series on Life After Fire.
 And I must admit, we’ve covered a lot of ground in the past month.
 Specifically, we: 1) identified the core challenges in transitioning from full-time employment to early retirement, 2) discovered our conscious and unconscious beliefs about retirement, and 3) addressed the “who am I?” question by analyzing our life as data and surveying five trusted assessors about our gifts and talents.

 We started with these steps because the most powerful way to create a meaningful life in early retirement is by building on a solid foundation.
 That requires understanding the challenges ahead of you, interrogating your limiting beliefs, and knowing who you are at your core.